 Zipping Multiple Documents into a Single Folder to Upload onto Learning Suite

-Your professor may require you to upload your assignments to Learning Suite.
+Several of your professors require you to upload your assignments to Learning Suite.
 Learning Suite will only allow you to upload one file per assignment.
 If your assignment requires multiple files, you will need to zip those files into a single folder.

-● Open the jump drive or folder where your files are located.
+- Open the jump drive or folder where your files are located.

-● Once all the files are selected, right click on one of the highlighted files, select:
+- Once all the files are selected, right click on one of the highlighted files, select

 Send to→Compressed (zipped) folder

-● Rename your folder if desired
+- Rename your folder if desired